MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents

 \subsection{Modular Benchmark Architecture}

-Another key contribution of \sys is its support for controlled, component-level evaluation of Mobile GUI Agents. \sys framework decomposes Mobile GUI Agents into standardized modules that can be systematically reconfigured to assess how different design choices affect overall performance.
-As illustrated in \autoref{fig:Architecture}, we identify five core components that collectively form an Mobile GUI Agent: the backbone LFM that predicts actions, and four preprocessing modules that collectively construct its input prompt.
-This modular structure allows \sys to isolate the impact of each component through controlled module combinations, enabling fine-grained attribution of performance differences across agents.
-Below, we describe each module and the representative techniques supported by \sys.
-Note that \sys is fully compatible with end-to-end agents that do not explicitly expose modular boundaries and supports the seamless integration of custom modules and techniques.
+Another key contribution of \sys is its support for controlled, component-level evaluation of Mobile GUI Agents.
+Rather than treating agents as monolithic black boxes, the \sys framework decomposes them into standardized modules: a backbone LFM and four preprocessing modules that construct its input prompt (\autoref{fig:Architecture}).
+This modularity allows researchers to systematically reconfigure design choices, isolating the impact of each component on the agent's ability to understand and interact with the UI. \sys also seamlessly integrates with custom modules and end-to-end agents.